Nemocas/AbstractAlgebra.jl/docs/src/polynomial.md

 type `PolyRing{T}`.
 This enables one to write generic functions that can accept any AbstractAlgebra polynomial type.

+!!! note

-Note that both the generic polynomial ring type `Generic.PolyRing{T}` and the abstract type it belongs to, `PolyRing{T}`, are called `PolyRing`.
+    Both the generic polynomial ring type `Generic.PolyRing{T}` and the abstract type it belongs to, `PolyRing{T}`, are called `PolyRing`.
 The former is a (parameterised) concrete type for a polynomial ring over a given base ring whose elements have type `T`.
 The latter is an abstract type representing all polynomial ring types in AbstractAlgebra.jl, whether generic or very specialised (e.g. supplied by a C library).

 ## Polynomial ring constructors